FrederikHake/CauseCheck/README.md

 4. Have Python version 3.9+ installed (3.8+ may also be fine)
 5. Run the setup.bat
-The run setup batch install all npm dependencies and pip modules that are need.
+The run setup batch installs all npm dependencies and pip modules that are needed.
-If the python modules should not be added to the global python libaries create a venv for the folder src/backend
+If the python modules should not be added to the global python libraries create a venv for the folder src/backend
 6. Start the application

 To start the application locally use the start.bat file.
-This file opens two terminals one for the frondend and one for the backend.
+This file opens two terminals one for the frontend and one for the backend.

 If the applications should be run independently use for the backend in the foldersrc/backend:
 '''